-Snowbirds: Winterize Your Home While You're Away
+Snowbirds: Winterize Your Home For When You're Away

 If you are a snowbird heading south for the winter, there are several key things you can do to help protect your vacant home.
 Taking these steps can help protect your home from theft, water damage, heating or electrical system malfunctions and other possible threats while you are away for an extended period of time.

 - Forward your mail, stop newspaper delivery, and ask a friend to pick up items that may be left at your door.

 - Arrange for someone to remove snow after storms.